 Marking: On the helmet: traces of the Nuremberg mark on the ventail; on the gorget: Nuremberg and Kunz Lochner marks on the front plate; also an N within a pearled border on the interior; on the right pauldron (shoulder defense): traces of the Nuremberg and Kunz Lochner marks on the upper lame; also an N within a pearled border on the interior; on the left pauldron (shoulder defense): Kunz Lochner mark on the upper lame; also an N within a pearled border on the interior; on the arm defenses: traces of the Nuremberg and Kunz Lochner marks on the upper lames.

 Grancsay, Stephen V. "A Historical Horse Armor."
-Metropolitan Museum of Art Buletin 27, no. 7 (July, 1932). pp. 169, 178, ill. p.
-169.
+The Metropolitan Museum of Art Bulletin (July 1932), pp. 169, 176–78, ill.

-Taylor, Francis Henry, and Edith Appleton Standen.
+The Metropolitan Museum of Art, Francis Henry Taylor, and Edith Appleton Standen.
 Art Treasures of the Metropolitan: A Selection from the European and Asiatic Collections of The Metropolitan Museum of Art, edited by Marshall Davidson.
 1st ed.
-New York: The Metropolitan Museum of Art, 1952. pp. 175, 236, no. 171, ill. p.
-175.
+New York: H. N. Abrams, 1952. pp. 175, 236, no. 171, ill.

 Grancsay, Stephen V. "The New Galleries of European Arms and Armor."
-The Metropolitan Museum of Art Bulletin 14, no. 9 (May 1956). p.
+The Metropolitan Museum of Art Bulletin (May 1956), p.
 227, ill.

 Nickel, Helmut.
 "Arms and Armor from the Permanent Collection."
-The Metropolitan Museum of Art Bulletin 49, no. 1 (Summer 1991). pp. 19, 64, ill. p.
-19.
+The Metropolitan Museum of Art Bulletin (Summer 1991), pp. 19, 64, ill.